gitrdm/ranked_programming/LLM_IMPLEMENTATION_GUIDE.md

 # LLM Implementation Introduction

-This file is intended to establish the base implementation guidelines for LLM coding partners.
-LLM coding partners should work to ensure these guidelines are closely followed to help ensure consistent code quality.
+This file is intended to establish the base implementation guidelines for LLM coding partners; as such, LLM coding partners should work to ensure these guidelines are closely followed to help ensure consistent code quality.

 ## Implementation Guidelines
 - All code changes must be made in a feature branch, not directly in the master branch.
   - Check that the feature branch is up-to-date with the master branch before starting work.
   - Check that a freature branch has been created before starting work.
+- A Design-by-Contract (DbC) methodology will be followed for all applicable code blocks to ensure code block expectations are explicitly stated and are tested.
-- A TDD methodology will be followed for all code changes to ensure expectations are explicitly stated in a testable format.
+- A TDD (Test-Driven Development) methodology will be followed for all code changes to ensure expectations are explicitly stated in a testable format.
   - Write tests for new features and edge cases before or alongside implementation.
+  - Write tests for new features and edge cases before or alongside implementation.
 - Install and use logging and tracing to debug and understand code behavior.
+  - Provide recommendations for logging and tracing in the codebase.
+- Provide recommendations for "best practices" for coding logic, program structure, and code organization.
 - All tests must pass after every code edit that impacts code logic and before any commits.
 This includes:
   - Adding new tests for new features or edge cases.
   - Running the full test suite to ensure no regressions.